Nominal Type Theory by Nullary Internal Parametricity: Parametric Nominal Type Theory (PNTT)

-We present the nullary internally parametric type theory (nullary PTT) which we use as a nominal framework in the next sections.
-It is an extension of the binary PTT of Cavallo and Harper (CH type theory, \cite{DBLP:journals/lmcs/CavalloH21}), where we have replaced the arity $2$ by $0$.
-More precisely, our rules are obtained by (1) considering the rules of the parametricity primitives of the CH binary PTT and replacing the arity $2$ by $0$ instead and (2) adding novel rules to turn the bridge interval $\aint$ into a full-fledged type $\nm$, including a name induction principle.
+PNTT is largely based on the binary PTT of Cavallo and Harper (CH type theory, \cite{DBLP:journals/lmcs/CavalloH21}).
+Concretely, our rules are obtained by (1) considering the rules of the parametricity primitives of the CH binary PTT and replacing the arity $2$ by $0$ instead, (2) adding novel rules to turn the bridge interval $\aint$ into a full-fledged type $\nm$, including a name induction principle and (3) adding rules for the desired nominal data types.
+For the impatient reader, the relevant rules of PNTT appear in \cref{fig:nullary-ptt-rules} and $\mathsf{Gel}\, A\, x$ can be understood as the elements of $A$ for which $x$ is fresh.

-Apart from its parametricity primitives, the CH theory is a cubical type theory, and so is our system.
-We briefly explain what that means before reviewing the nullary parametricity primitives, and our rules for $\nm$.
-For the impatient reader, the relevant rules of our system appear in \cref{fig:nullary-ptt-rules} and $\mathsf{Gel}\, A\, x$ can be understood as ``the $a$'s in $A$ for which $x$ is fresh''.
+\subparagraph*{Cubical type theory} Apart from its parametricity primitives, the CH theory is a cubical type theory in the way it handles equality proofs (\emph{paths}), and so is our system.
+Cubical type theory (cubical TT, \cite{cohen_cubical_2016, DBLP:journals/mscs/AngiuliBCHHL21}) is a form of homotopy type theory (HoTT, \cite{DBLP:books/daglib/0046165}) that adds new types, terms and equations on top of plain dependent type theory.
+These extra primitives make it possible, among other things, to prove univalence and more generally the SIP (see~\cref{fig:commutation-table}) at any concrete, fully known type.

-\subparagraph*{Cubical type theory} Cubical type theory (cubical TT) is a form of homotopy type theory (HoTT, ~\cite{DBLP:books/daglib/0046165}) that adds new types, terms and equations on top of plain dependent type theory.
-These extra primitives make it possible, among other things, to prove univalence and more generally the SIP.
-Recall from \cref{sec:intro} that the SIP gives, for each type former, a characterization of the equality type at that type former (see \cref{fig:commutation-table}).
+The SIP matters to us because, \EG{}, univalence is used to characterize the bridge type at the universe $(\aint \multimap \cU) \simeq \cU$.
+Otherwise, the fact that our system is a cubical type theory is not of primary significance, although we wish to remain as close as possible to the CH theory to be able to reuse their proofs and semantics.

-Conveniently we will only need to know that the SIP holds in our system in order to showcase our examples.
-That is to say, we will not need to know about the exact primitives that cubical TT introduces.
-Nonetheless we list them for completeness: (1) the path interval $\mathrm{I}$, dependent path types and their rules; paths play the role of equality proofs thus non-dependent path types are written $\equiv$ (2) the transport and cube-composition operations, a.k.a the Kan operations; these are used e.g.\ to prove transitivity of $\equiv$ (3) a type former to turn equivalences into paths in the universe, validating one direction of univalence (4) higher inductive types (HITs) if desired.
+Accordingly, we only need to know that the primitives introduced by cubical type theory validate the SIP in order to showcase our theorems and examples.
+Yet we list these primitives for completeness: (1) the path interval $\mathrm{I}$, dependent path types and their rules; paths play the role of equality proofs thus non-dependent path types are written $\equiv$, (2) the transport and cube-composition operations, a.k.a the Kan operations; these are used e.g.\ to prove transitivity of the path relation, (3) a type former to turn equivalences into paths in the universe, validating one direction of univalence, (4) higher inductive types (HITs) if desired.